MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 ![Screen shot of private channels in a team](media/private-channels-in-teams.png)

+Each private channel has it's own SharePoint site collection where files shared in the channel are stored.
+This site collection is separate from the parent team site where files for standard channels are stored.

-Each private channel has a separate SharePoint site collection.
-The parent SharePoint site and the private channel SharePoint site settings are synced when the private channel is created and can be changed independently afterwards.
+A private channel site collection inherits data classification and guest access permissions from the parent team site.
+The parent team site and the private channel site settings are synced when a private channel is created and can be changed independently afterwards.

 ## Private channel limitations